 Established in 1965, Medicaid is an assistance program that provides health insurance to eligible low-income individuals.
-Over 50 years later, approximately three million Ohioans are covered by Medicaid, which totals out to 21 percent of the state’s population.
+Over 50 years later, millions of Ohioans are covered by Medicaid.
 Both the state and the federal government provide money to fund Medicaid.
-In 2016 alone, state and federal Medicaid spending totaled about $21.74 billion for Ohio residents.
+Each year, state and federal Medicaid spending is a huge part of the budgets for Ohio residents.
 If you’re an older adult considering a stay in an assisted living center or nursing home, Medicaid may be able to alleviate some of those costs.
 Continue reading to learn how to apply for Medicaid coverage in Ohio.

 A Guide on How to Apply for Medicaid